marcasedda/BPOP/README.md

 ```

 The Output.txt file will contain all printouts of the code.
-All files with *txt and *dat files produced by BPOP are ultimately stored in a new directory whose naming summarises some of the main parameters of the simulation.
+All files with *txt and *dat files produced by B-POP are ultimately stored in a new directory whose naming summarises some of the main parameters of the simulation.

 The main files produced by a single run are:
 - ["Catalogue.txt"](https://github.com/marcasedda/BPOP/blob/main/struct_Catalogue.md) This file contains all BBH mergers.
 It consists of 36 columns which represent: